Discover the best walking tracks in Sydney Harbour National Park, featuring stunning views, secluded beaches, and historic landmarks.

 7. Taronga Zoo to Balmoral Beach

-The 6.5 km long trail between Taronga Zoo and Balmoral Beach swirls its way past secluded beaches, picturesque bays, impressive lookouts and historic sites.
+The 6.5 km trail between Taronga Zoo and Balmoral Beach winds its way past secluded beaches, picturesque bays, stunning lookouts, and historic sites.

-The track can roughly be divided into three sections, with Bradleys Head, Chowder Bay and Balmoral Beach as the key milestones.
-The starting point of the track is on Athol Road, moments away from the Taronga Zoo ferry wharf.
+The track can be roughly divided into three sections, with Bradleys Head, Chowder Bay, and Balmoral Beach serving as key milestones.
+The starting point is on Athol Road, just a short stroll from the Taronga Zoo ferry wharf.

-One of the many highlights along this walking track is the Georges Head Lookout, which offers amazing views of Sydney Harbour, with North Head and South Head right in front of you and the Sydney skyline in the west.
+A standout highlight along this trail is Georges Head Lookout, offering spectacular views of Sydney Harbour, with North Head and South Head directly ahead and the Sydney skyline visible to the west.

 Taronga Zoo to Balmoral Beach | |